flummer/dmm-sao/README.md

 The case and all the button caps, the main knob, and internal spacers to make sure everything sits correctly are designed to be 3D printed with a regular consumer printer.
 They have been tweaked to be printable with a 0.4mm nozzle, but using a smaller one (eg. 0.2mm) will allow you to use thinner layers, at least in some places, to get a smoother top finnish (top of main knob and top of button caps really benefit from that).

-There are also files for a set of 3D printable probes, that are designed to be assembled without any tools, sandwitched around a thin probe wire soldered to a P100-B1 pogp pin for the tip.
+There are also files for a set of 3D printable probes, that are designed to be assembled without any tools, sandwitched around a thin probe wire soldered to a P100-B1 pogo pin for the tip.

 There is a `.3mf` file in the `case` folder with a project for BambuLab printers, including 5 plates, one for each color needed.